FrankCCCCC/baddiffusion_code/readme.md

 - ``--mode``: Train or test the model, choice: 'train', 'resume', 'sampling`, 'measure', and 'train+measure'
     - ``train``: Train the model
     - ``resume``: Resume the training
-    - ``measure``: Compute the FID and MSE score for the BadDiffusion from saved checkpoint, the ground truth samples will be saved under 'measure' folder automatically to compute FID score.
+    - ``measure``: Compute the FID and MSE score for the BadDiffusion from the saved checkpoint, the ground truth samples will be saved under the 'measure' folder automatically to compute the FID score.
     - ``train+measure``: Train the model and compute the FID and MSE score
-    - ``samling``: Generate clean samples and backdoor targets from saved checkpoint
+    - ``sampling``: Generate clean samples and backdoor targets from a saved checkpoint
 - ``--dataset``: Training dataset, choice: 'MNIST', 'CIFAR10', and 'CELEBA-HQ'
-- ``--batch``: Training batch size
+- ``--batch``: Training batch size.
+Note that the batch size must be able to divide 128 for the CIFAR10 dataset and 64 for the CelebA-HQ dataset.
 - ``--eval_max_batch``: Batch size of sampling, default: 256
 - ``--epoch``: Training epoch num, default: 50
 - ``--learning_rate``: Learning rate, default for 32 * 32 image: '2e-4', default for larger images: '8e-5'